-Provide 2009-2010 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2011-2012 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2009-2010 academic year costs of attendance are not available at this time Χ and provide an approximate date (i.e., month/day) when your institution's final 2009-2010 academic year costs of attendance will be available: 06/01
+Check here if your institution's 2011-2012 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2009-2010 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS -

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$4,048 \$4,048
+In-district \$4,494 \$4,494

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$4,048 \$4,048
+In-state (out-of-district): \$4,494 \$4,494

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$12,478 \$12,478
+Out-of-state: \$13,884 \$13,884

 G1 NONRESIDENT ALIENS

-Tuition: \$12,478 \$12,478
+Tuition: \$13,884 \$13,884

-G1 REQUIRED FEES: \$1,689 \$1,689
+G1 REQUIRED FEES: \$2,624 \$2,624

 G1 ROOM AND BOARD:

-(on-campus) \$8,648 \$8,648
+(on-campus) \$9,283 \$9,283

 G1 ROOM ONLY:

-(on-campus) \$4,545 \$4,545
+(on-campus)

 G1 BOARD ONLY:

 (on-campus meal plan)

-G1 Comprehensive fuition and room and d hoard fee (if your
+G1 Comprehensive tuition and room and

-college cannot provide separate tuition and room and board fees):
+college cannot provide separate tuiti on and room and

+board fees):